Online Engineering Programs Home

 2Colorado State University

-Colorado State University, based in Fort Collins, Colorado, offers an online master of engineering (ME) in biomedical engineering.
+Colorado State University offers an online master’s in biomedical engineering.
 Specifically tailored for working professionals, this program helps them learn more about material issues in mechanical design, concepts in data and design analysis, and the function and structure of biomaterials.

 For admission to this program, students must have a BS in engineering, life sciences, or natural sciences from a regionally accredited institution; a grade point average of 3.0 or higher; and proof of coursework completion (calculus, physics, etc.), among other requirements.